 How long is the Augustine College program?

-The Augustine College program is divided in two parts of 4 months each (September to December and January to April).
-The entire course may be completed in 8 months.
+The Augustine College programme is divided in two in two distinct, yet related programmes of 4 months each (September to December and January to April).

 How many weeks of classes are there?

-There are 13 weeks of classes in each of the two parts of the program.
-In the fall and the winter section, this is followed by one week of exams.
+There are 13 weeks of classes in each of the two programmes.
+In the fall and the winter programmes, this is followed by one week of exams.
 In the winter section there is a Reading Week, with no lectures, in the third week of February.
 In sum, there are 26 full weeks of classes, plus 1 reading week and 2 exam weeks.

 When does the next academic year begin?